reetasingh/reetasingh/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Golang, Python projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with open source development
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
 - ⚡ Fun fact: ...
 -->